The estimated reading time for this post is 314 seconds

-My initial question regarding this report scenario, maybe helping to avoid confusion from the get go, is WHY were EACH of the specific testing instruments administered at all to this specific person?
+My initial question regarding this vocational report scenario, maybe helping to avoid confusion from the get go, is WHY were EACH of the specific testing instruments administered at all to this specific person?
 What is the rationalization for administration?
+The vocational person who wrote the report does not come close to answering these questions.
 To be ethically sound, administer testing only with a direct and relative reason to do so.

 I’ve written a professional report about my opinion on ethics and use of testing in vocational evaluations.
 Please contact me for a copy of the report.
 If you are my contact on LinkedIn, you’ll find it there readily available for now.

 The underlying use of testing results to try to prove a person is permanently and totally disabled raises many ethical questions.
 Would you want that for yourself?

 A test, really, a series of tests that I was forced to take, I didn’t understand, and simply put I didn’t want to take…those results determine my fate?
 Absolutely ridiculous!
 Results of testing are meant to assist a person for true and valid reasons…..not to paint a picture of “post injury residual vocational potential”…

 Would you like to take ~ 10 tests in a single sitting?
 No!

 Really now?
 I’ve helped to place literally hundreds of people without administering testing!
 And many other placement people do too!

 Yes, I use certain standardized tests and self-assessments to help people when it is appropriate for reasons directly related to their placement goals, but that isn’t all I use during a vocational evaluation!
 I gather knowledge and assess many other areas involving work, interests, skills, aptitudes and lifestyle to help.
 I do not rely on only the use of test results!